dwslab/jRDF2Vec/README.md

 Run jRDF2Vec to generate only walks (option [`-onlyWalks`](#optional-parameters)) on your desired dataset.

 **Step 2: Merge the Walks in a single, uncompressed file**<br/>
-By default, jRDF2Vec serialized the walks in multiple gzipped files.
+By default, jRDF2Vec serializes the walks in multiple gzipped files.
 For this application, however, we need a single, uncompressed walk file.

 You can use the [corresponding jRDF2Vec command line service](#merge-of-all-walk-files-into-one) to do so.